sighingnow/jekyll-gitbook/_pages/Analyzer.md

 3. You would notice two folders: `Admin` and `Stock` Reports.

-4. Create a folder for yourself under Visualisations with the name Team\_<w class = "attendee-class">attendee-id</w>, based on your atendee ID.
+4. Create a folder for yourself under Visualisations with the name Team\_<w class = "attendee-class">attendee-id</w>, based on your attendee ID.

 5. In Admin Portal, navigate on the left to `Provisioning -> Users`.
 Use the Search bar to find your user.
 You can search for your student number to make it easy.
 Check which `User Profile` is being used by your user.
-TODO

 6. Edit your User profile by navigating to `User Profiles` and selecting the ellipsis menu next to that profile, then click `Edit`.
 Then, in your User Profile, navigate to `Access Rights`.